 - Recruiters are overwhelmed by the number of applicants or open roles and can’t get back to recruits in a reasonable time frame

 - Hiring managers aren’t available to review tests or conduct interviews

 - Hiring processes are too high-touch or complicated

-Time-to-hire can be measured organization-wide or per-team.
-To calculate time-to-hire, divide the sum total amount of working days spent hiring candidates divided by roles hired.
+Time-to-hire can be measured organization-wide or by team.
+To calculate time-to-hire, divide the total of working days spent hiring candidates divided by roles hired.
 It will look like:

-([working days from first job post to official hire, role A] + [working days from first job post to official hire, role B] + [working days from first job post to official hire, role C] + …) / (amount of roles filled) = time-to-hire
+([working days from first job post to official hire, role A] + [working days from first job post to official hire, role B] + [working days from first job post to official hire, role C] + …) / (number of roles hired) = time-to-hire

 Recommended For Further Reading